baarool/baarool/README.md

 I document this journey into the world of IT, that broadly encompasses disciplines such as IT Operations, Development, DevOps, Cybersecurity, and related fields, on my blog: [Baarool Lab](https://baarool.org).

+Below are links to repositories and configuration files of the IT Infrastructure at Baarool Lab:

 ## Twoaie: Network Rack

 The [Twoaie: Network Rack](https://github.com/baarool/twoaie) is the primary network rack in the NOC (Network Operations Centre) at Baarool Lab.